d33bs/set-website/_posts/2022-XX-XX-Data-Engineering-with-SQL-Arrow-and-DuckDB.md

 [Apache Arrow](https://arrow.apache.org/) is a language-independent and high performance data format useful in many scenarios.
 [DuckDB](https://duckdb.org/) is an in-process [SQL](https://en.wikipedia.org/wiki/SQL)-based data management system which is Arrow-compatible.
 DuckDB also provides a standardized and high performance way to work with Arrow data where otherwise one may be forced to language-specific data structures or transforms.

 __TLDR (too long, didn't read);__
 DuckDB may be used to access and transform Arrow-based data from multiple data formats through SQL.
-Using DuckDB in this way may provide improvements in performance, understandability, or long term maintainability of your code.
+Using Arrow and DuckDB provides a cross-language way to access and manage data.
+Data development with these tools may also enable improvements in performance, understandability, or long term maintainability of your code.

 ## Reduce Wasted Conversion Effort with Arrow